 Deutsche Telekom Nears $5.9 Billion Sale of Dutch Unit

-(Bloomberg) -- Deutsche Telekom AG is nearing a deal to sell its Dutch unit, which could fetch around 5 billion euros ($5.9 billion) and rank as one of its largest divestments of recent years, people familiar with the matter said.
+(Bloomberg) -- Deutsche Telekom AG agreed to sell its Dutch unit to Warburg Pincus and Apax Partners for 5.1 billion euros ($6.1 billion), one of its largest divestments of recent years.

-The German company could announce a sale of T-Mobile Netherlands in the coming days after collecting final bids last week, the people said, asking not to be identified because the information is private.
-A consortium backed by Warburg Pincus and Apax Partners is seen as a strong contender, though other suitors have also been vying for the business, the people said.
+The funds will purchase T-Mobile Netherlands from Deutsche Telekom and venture partner Tele2, which owns a 25% stake, the companies said Tuesday.
+Bloomberg reported on Monday that the German company could announce a sale of the unit soon.
+The value of Tele2’s stake is about 860 million euros.

-Deutsche Telekom has been working with Morgan Stanley on the sale, Bloomberg News has reported.
-It entered the Dutch mobile-phone market in 2000, acquiring a stake in a venture with Belgacom SA and Tele Danmark.
+Deutsche Telekom entered the Dutch mobile-phone market in 2000, acquiring a stake in a venture with Belgacom SA and Tele Danmark.
 The business was renamed T-Mobile Netherlands in 2003 after the German carrier bought the remainder.

 It considered a sale of the unit in 2015 to raise funds to buy wireless frequencies in the U.S., before deciding to keep the business.
 In 2019, T-Mobile Netherlands merged with Tele2 AB’s operations in the country to create one of the biggest local carriers.